CoryLaidlaw/MSP-Automation-Scripts/New Users/Readme.md

 Instructions to go here

-Testing still needed for CSV version

 # NewUserOrCopy_Template.csv

 Action: N = new user, C = copy from an existing user.

+OU: used only when Action is N; specify the target OU. (ex.
+OU=Users,OU=Company,DC=Domain,DC=com)

-OU & Domain: used only when Action is N; specify the target OU and UPN domain.
+Domain: used only when Action is N; specify the target UPN domain. (ex. company.com)

-SourceSam: used only when Action is C; provide the existing account to copy.
+SourceSam: used only when Action is C; provide the existing account to copy. (ex. jdoe)

 Title, Department, Manager, Phone, and Email are optional in either case.